Soundbendor/opera-sentiment/README.md

 ## A multi-label dataset for opera singing

+Comprehensive lebeled including title, scene name, role type, lyrics (ToDo), and so on.

+With provided scripts, you can easily add more song to this dataset, or merge recording into existed song easily.

 All the .wav files are ignored due to the size, to download the whole dataset, please go to this link: TODO

 ## Where does this dataset come from?